The Influence Panel is a group of people who help to make sure local health services are suitable for the people of Blackpool, Fylde and Wyre.

 Download the full feedback report Influence Panel report May 19 (pdf | 0.3 MB)

-March 2019 - Improvement and assessment framework
+March 2019 - Improvement and assessment framework and Annual Report

 The CCG was in the process of completing its self-assessment for the NHS England improvement and assessment framework for engagement, in which it was required to supply evidence against a number of criteria to demonstrate it was meeting its duty to involve the public in NHS decision-making.